iifl-logo

 (a) In our opinion and according to the information and explanations given to us, the Company has not raised money by way of an initial public offer or further public offer (including debt instruments).
 Accordingly reporting on paragraph 3 clause (x) (a) is not applicable.

-(b) During the year the Company has not made preferential allotment as per the provision of the act and regulation made by the Securities Exchange Board of India and the requirements of section 42 and section 62 of the Companies Act, 2013 have been complied with.
-During the year the company has not made the private placement of shares or convertible debentures (fully, partially or optionally convertible).
-Accordingly reporting on paragraph 3 clause (x) (b) of the order is not applicable to the company.
+(b) During the year the Company has not made preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) as per the provision of the act and regulation made by the securities exchange board of India.
+Accordingly, paragraph 3 clause (x) (b) of the Order is not applicable to the Company.

 (xi) According to the information and explanations given to us and during the course of our examination of the books and records of the company,

-(xii) The Company is not a Nidhi Company and hence reporting under paragraph 3 clause (xii) (a), (b) and (c) of the Order is not applicable to the Company.
+(xii) The Company is not a Nidhi Company and hence reporting on paragraph 3 clause (xii) (a), (b) and (c) of the Order is not applicable to the Company.

 (xiv) According to the information and explanations given to us and the records examined by us,